changchuming/changchuming.github.io/_posts/2018-12-24-Making-a-DIY-Hologram.md

 <img src="/assets/images/lasercut_box.svg" class="thumbnail">

 The sides of the box were a little bare, so I decided to laser engrave a picture of us on the top and graphics of sheeps frolicking around on the sides.
 (Fun fact - Rachel means ewe in Hebrew.)
-I edited a photo we took this summer in Taiwan and cut out the foreground using Photoshop's "Quick Selection" tool, which is pretty magical.
+I edited a photo we took this summer in California and cut out the foreground using Photoshop's "Quick Selection" tool, which is pretty magical.

 *<sub>Original</sub>*